-Key differences between Evaluation and research have different primary purposes. research and evaluation Evaluation generates improvements, judgments and suitable follow on actions.
+Evaluation and research have different primary purposes.
+Evaluation generates improvements, judgments, and suitable follow-on actions.
 Evaluation seeks to judge an expected level of service (or practice, such as teaching) against defined criteria such as a quality framework.
 Research generates knowledge about how the world works and why it works that way, or gains insight into human experiences and perceptions.